All Episodes

 He's a liberal.

-I respected that man so much when he first came out and he was introduced to the public during the uh campaign for the presidential and vice presidential election in 2000.
+I respected that man so much when he first came out and he was introduced to the public during the campaign for the presidential and vice presidential election in 2000.

-We all knew about his background, we learned his profile.
+We all knew about his background.

 We thought he was just wonderful, squeaky clean.